 An industry group customizable on-line Supplier and Customer Cross-enterprise operational maturity assessment (OMA) tool gauges suppliers’ cross-enterprise operational maturity within 12 operational areas and sub-areas such as commitment to continuous improvement 5 five levels of maturity within sub-areas.
 The gap between the customer’s required level of maturity and that of the supplier represent the supplier’s maturity improvement development path.
 For each level of maturity, the system collectively defines the 53 operational practices that suppliers can adopt to close the maturity gaps.
 Note that Industry Groups may use this platform to develop a pre-CMP simplified tool to vet suppliers before forma engagement .

-Qualitative cross-enterprise carbon footprint metrics measure the maturity of practices across overall supply chain elements, including plan-source-make- deliver-return-enable.
-As illustrated in the accompanying graphic, operational performance areas are benchmarked are Carbon Emissions, Air Pollutant Emissions, Liquid Waste Generated, Solid Waste Generated, and % Recycled Waste.
+As a subset of a comprehensive sustainability strategy, qualitative cross-enterprise carbon footprint metrics measure the maturity of practices across overall supply chain elements, including plan-source-make- deliver-return-enable.
+As illustrated in the accompanying graphic, operational performance areas benchmarked by a DMSCA partner organization are Carbon Emissions, Air Pollutant Emissions, quid Waste Generated, Solid Waste Generated, and % Recycled Waste.